germanmr/expresioneslibresjava/README.md

 # expresioneslibresjava

-This is a project for testing new ideas
+This is a project for testing new and old ideas